Category Archive : Counselling tips on emotion

 Developing and maintaining work-life balance can seem impossible in today’s competitive workplace and fast lifestyle.
 Technology has made employees accessible around the clock.
 Fears of job loss increase longer working hours.
 Physicians and mental help experts agree that the compounding stress from the never-ending workday is damaging.
 It can hurt relationships, health and overall happiness.

-According to Counsellor Shivani Misri Sadhoo, despite these realities, there are people who are managing to carve out satisfying and meaningful lives outside of their work and maintaining good work-life balance.
+According to Couples Therapist Shivani Misri Sadhoo, despite these realities, there are people who are managing to carve out satisfying and meaningful lives outside of their work and maintain good work-life balance.
 She suggests for bringing work-life balance, people must understand and try to bring certain habits in their life.
 These habits are:

 Make Deliberate Choices